internet-sicherheit/eco-blockchain-governance/misc/governance/weforum_governance.md

 Enough lead time must be given to the participants to ensure internal testing of new versions before production.
 Emergency updates needs to be regulated.

-If the consortium is developing it own blockchain protocol or applications, members will need to consider:
+If the consortium is developing its own blockchain protocol or applications, members will need to consider:
  - how code is managed?
  - who has control over the official codebase?
  - who has the right to request changes?